-Volunteers signed up with Inspiring the Future are ready and willing to speak in your school and inspire your students.
-Every volunteer has a different story, different experience and different expertise.
-For some, an hour is all they can give but for others they can spare more.
-Plan your activity and ask the volunteers if they're able to be involved, you can always be flexible to accommodate volunteers you'd really like to see come.
+Volunteers signed up with Inspiring the Future are ready and willing to speak in your school and inspire your students, pending their availability for the date/time requested.
+Every volunteer has a different story, different experiences, different career journeys and different expertise.
+For some, an hour is all they can give but others may be able to spare more time.
+All you have to do is ask!